Kirsteenng/Braille-Project/README.md

 ### Project Braille
-In this repo, we will predict Braille letters using images generated from Gelsight sensors.
+In this project, we will predict Braille letters using images generated from Gelsight sensors.